JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 end
 ```

-All given expressions or functions are then evaluated at a given simulation time or when during simulation the given conditions become true.
+All given functions or expressions are then called or evaluated at a given simulation time or when during simulation the given conditions become true.

+!!! warning
+    Expressions evaluate at global scope and are much slower than `SimFunction`s.
+    If performance is any issue, use `SimFunction`.
+See [Performance](performance.md).

 ### Timed events